 If you are a school student and the person who posted information you want removed is also a student at your school, then report the problem to a teacher you trust or your school counsellor.
 Schools generally take bullying very seriously and may be able to speak to the person on your behalf.

-If you’re an Australian child experiencing cyberbullying you can also complain to the Office of the eSafety Commissioner.
-The commission’s website also includes information on online safety for parents and families, and resources for teachers.
+If you are experiencing online abuse, you can make a complaint to the Office of the eSafety Commissioner.
+The Office of the eSafety Commissioner’s website includes information on online safety for parents and families, older Australians, Aboriginal and Torres Straight Islander peoples, women, young people, kids and educators.

 Help if you’ve been harassed, bullied or defamed